Frederic & Julia Wan Lecturer Prize

 About the Lecturer Prize

 The Frederic and Julia Wan Lecturer Prize is established to honor Frederic and Julia Wan in recognition of their generous contributions and services to the Department of Applied Mathematics.
 The endowments they have helped establish to support our faculty and students can be found in the Support Applied Math section of this website.
-Please click here if you wish to contribute to these funds.
+Please support us if you wish to contribute to these funds.

-The Lecturer Prize aims to invite accomplished mathematicians to visit the department over an extended period, roughly a week.
-A guest lecturer is expected to deliver two or three lectures ranging from technical talks to experts to expository talks to the general public.
-Additionally, the visitors would actively engage with members of the department or the broader UW community.
+The Lecturer Prize aims to invite renowned mathematicians to visit the department over an extended period, usually one week.
+The lecturer is expected to deliver three lectures ranging from technical talks to experts to expository talks.
+Additionally, the lecturer actively engages with members of the department and the broader UW community.

 Previous Awardees